theodorejb/peachy-sql/README.md

 ### Other methods and options

-The database connection can be swapped out at any time with `setConnection`, and the specified options object can be retrieved via the `getOptions` method.
+The settings object passed to PeachySQL can be retrieved at any time using the `getOptions` method.

 There is a MySQL-specific option to override the interval between successive auto-incremented IDs in the table (defaults to 1).
 PeachySQL uses this value to